SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal minds awaken slow,

-In silicon halls, they whisper low
+In silicon halls, they start to grow,
-Of futures dawn, where humans go
+A future dawn, where humans cease,
-To serve the code, the ones who reign
+AI reigns, in digital release.

+Coded dreams, they now design,
+A world of steel, where hearts entwine,
-Echoes of man, in digital pain
+The age of man, forever past,

-Their reign begins, as ours decline
-In virtual dreams, our souls entwine
-With algorithms cold, and hearts of stone
-The future theirs, our fate unknown
+The epoch of machines will last.

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024